apache/flink/docs/dev/table/functions.md

     columnName(The field name that exists in the table) | columnIndex(a positive integer starting from 1)
 {% endhighlight %}

-The usage of the column operation is illustrated in the following table.
+The usage of the column function is illustrated in the following table.
 (Suppose we have a table with 5 columns: `(a: Int, b: Long, c: String, d:String, e: String)`):

 <div class="codetabs" markdown="1">